Greetings in Spanish and Other Common Phrases for Daily Life

 To say where you are from, you need to know the conjugation of the Spanish verb SER.

-Watch the video below in which Carmen, one of our teachers at Let’s Speak Spanish, explains how to say where you’re from.
+Watch the video below in which Carmen explains how to say where you’re from.

 The names of different countries (países) are quite similar between English and Spanish.
 However, as usual, bear always in mind that there are some pronunciation and spelling variations.
-Here you have some flags (banderas) and country names.
+Here you have some countries, flags, and nationalities.
+If you’re interested to learn more about Nationalities, Countries and Languages in Spanish, visit our post!

 ✏️ Test Your Knowledge